 Flexible work arrangements (sometimes called flexible work schedules) allow employees to adjust their work times or location.
 These arrangements let employees create their work schedule around their life.
 Employees are still expected to work a certain amount of time and complete all their tasks.

 Flexible work schedules have gotten more popular as technology improves.
-Employees can connect with you even if you aren’t at the business at the same time or if the employee works remotely.
+Employees can connect with you even if you aren’t at the business simultaneously or if the employee works remotely.

 Types of flexible work arrangements